Victor-Guerrero-Devs/programming-books/refactoring-ui/01-starting-from-scratch/README.md

 - the focus should be on exploring layout ideas and creating a clear interface with a strong hierarchy
 - you should beging with paper and pen instead
 - low-fidelity designs like sketches and wireframes are disposable and should be used to explore ideas before moving on to building the real thing
+- just use different shades of gray to begin with

 ## Don’t design too much